 Attendees should plan to arrive in Santorini by 22 June 2016 (or the day before, especially for intercontinental travelers), and depart on or after 27 June 2016.

 Many hotels are available in Firá and Firostefani, from inexpensive C class / two-star hotels to luxury A class / four-star caldera-view cave suites.
 The conference center is located 15 minutes by foot from the center of Firá, and much of Firostefani.
 Attendees are advised to stay in hotels that are walking distance from the Centre.
 Plan to arrive by Wednesday, 22 June 2016 (or the day before), and depart Monday, 27 June 2016.

 We suggest booking your hotel room as early as possible.

 Daily coffee breaks, lunches, and a welcoming reception will be provided at the conference center.
 Working lunches will be provided on three of the four days.
-A gala banquet will be held nearby on the final day of the conference.
-Costs for these meals are included in the conference fee for participants; guests are welcome to the welcoming reception, and additional tickets will be available to bring guests to the gala banquet.
+A Gala Banquet will be held nearby on the final day of the conference.
+Costs for these meals are included in the conference fee for participants; guests are encouraged to the Welcome Reception, and additional tickets will be available to bring guests to the Gala Banquet.

 Breakfasts are typically included in hotel rates, or available with hotel bookings for a nominal charge, and are thus not provided at the conference center.
 There is a wide selection of nearby restaurants for evening meals, and loosely organized excursions go to different restaurants each evening, except the last when we have the banquet.